NeLLi-team/gvclass/docs/explanation/quality-metrics.md

 ## What contamination means for a giant virus

 Here the giant virus case departs sharply from cellular genome QC.
-Nucleocytoviricota genomes carry hundreds of eukaryote-like genes acquired by horizontal gene transfer from their hosts and prey, spanning metabolism, cytoskeletal proteins, nutrient transport, and DNA repair.
+Some Nucleocytoviricota genomes carry hundreds of eukaryote-like genes acquired by horizontal gene transfer from their hosts and prey, spanning metabolism, cytoskeletal proteins, nutrient transport, and DNA repair.
 A contamination checker built for cellular MAGs would read those host-like genes as foreign DNA and condemn the genome.
 GVClass does not count them.
 The HGT-derived gene content is a genuine feature of giant virus biology, and penalizing it would reject nearly every legitimate genome.

-To separate real cellular contamination from this HGT background, GVClass restricts the cellular signal to conserved single-copy markers of the translation machinery that giant viruses obligately lack: the eukaryotic BUSCO set (255 markers) and the prokaryotic UNI56 set (56 markers).
-Giant viruses depend on the host ribosome and do not encode a complete translation apparatus, so a clean giant virus bin carries essentially none of these markers.
+To separate real cellular contamination from this HGT background, GVClass restricts the cellular signal to conserved cellular marker genes that giant viruses obligately lack: the eukaryotic BUSCO set (255 markers) and the universal cellular UNI56 set (56 markers).
+Giant viruses lack a complete cellular housekeeping repertoire and depend on the host for it, so a clean giant virus bin carries essentially none of these markers.
 When they do appear, they point to cellular DNA that co-binned with the virus rather than to viral HGT.
 That is the contamination GVClass is built to catch.
 The [marker reference](../reference/markers.md) lists each panel and its size.

 !!! note

     GVClass does not penalize the eukaryote-like genes that giant viruses acquire by HGT.
-Only the conserved translation-machinery markers (BUSCO and UNI56) that a virus cannot legitimately carry feed `estimated_contamination`.
+Only the conserved cellular markers (BUSCO and UNI56) that a virus cannot legitimately carry feed `estimated_contamination`.

 ## The contamination estimate